keenanpayne/keenanpayne.com/drafts/my-confusion.md

 ---

-{% include type/question.html, content: "How do I feel about what I've just written?<br>Does what I've written capture enough of my confusion?' %}
+{% include type/question.html, content: "How do I feel about what I've just written?<br>Does what I've written capture enough of my confusion?" %}